parislarkins/PalletTown/README.md

 If it doesn't arrive in your email, your email service does not support the plusmail trick, and you'll need a different email to use Pallet Town.

 #### <a name="hotmail-forwarding"></a> How do I automatically forward emails from Hotmail to Gmail?

+***NOTE: Hotmail to Gmail forwarding is no longer required!
+Simply use your hotmail address in the auto verification box***

 ##### If you've already received at least 1 activation email in your hotmail
 1. Log into your hotmail account.